shanbady/kyudo/README.md

         $ export DJANGO_SETTINGS_MODULE=kyudo.settings.development
         $ export SECRET_KEY="super secret pass"
+        $ export GOOGLE_OAUTH2_KEY="googlekey"
+        $ export GOOGLE_OAUTH2_SECRET="googlesecret"

+    Note that this app is enabled with Google OAuth login, you'll need to create your own Google credentials with the Google Developers console.

 4. Create a database on postgres (on the localhost) called kyudo Note, you can set the envvars DB_NAME, DB_USER, DB_PASS etc.